 What do I need to do in order to be married in the church?

 Marriage is usually an exciting and joyful time in the lives of every couple, and their families.
 And it’s an exciting and joyful time for our parish family too!

 The first thing a couple needs to do once they’re engaged is to set up an appointment with the pastor or deacon who will witness their marriage vows.
 According to Diocesan guidelines this must be done at least 6 months before the wedding.

 All couples preparing for Marriage attend a Pre-Cana Conference.
-The schedules for the conferences held throughout the Diocese can be found here.
+Consult the priest or deacon for the schedules of the conferences held throughout the Diocese.
+They may also be found here.

 Within 6 months of the Wedding day you’ll need to select the music for the celebration, so you’ll need to connect with the Pastoral Associate of Music & Worship.

 Please feel free to download the Wedding Guidelines and review them prior to contacting the office.

 PO Box 89